 The short answer is: they’re both amazing…but different.
 I plan to keep both plans because they provide value to my life and allow me to keep my wardrobe fresh but avoid contributing to the impact fast fashion has on the environment.
 Let me break it down for you.

-However, if you’re not near a RTR store in Georgetown near me, but since the pandemic, that has closed.
+There used to be a RTR store in Georgetown near me, but since the pandemic, that has closed.
 RTR has changed their subscriptions so that using FedEx is a simple process: I hit return on my items, pick out new ones, and they’re usually there the next day or the day after.
 As for returning, FedEx allows you to schedule a pickup (free!) and collects your items for you, or you can drop off at a FedEx store or participating FedEx drop off location (like your local Walgreens).
 Then value of this subscription is INVALUABLE for fashionistas who want to constantly switch up their wardrobe, or if your body is in flux (pregnancy, weight-loss/gain) and you need different sizes (yes they do have maternity items), or if you’re looking for really high quality items but can’t afford the price tag.
 With this subscription, you can pause or skip a month at any time.
 The Rent the Runway app reminds you of deliveries, allows you to see awesome “edits” of the RTR closet (it is VAST), and put your faves into lists like “Spring 2021” or “Pink Aesthetic.”

 *Full disclosure, I am a RTR Ambassador, but was using the subscription for a full year before I was asked to participate!

 - Special discounts for first time users?: Yes!
-Use code RTRKELLYLYNNE for $200 off (!!) your first TWO months of Unlimited ($100 off each month). ***Seriously, this is the best offer out on the web.***
+Use code RTRKELLYLYNNE for 40% off 2 months of RTR’s 8 and 16 item memberships.

-- Delivery wait time: up to 2 business days if you’re getting a delivery to your house/a private address that is not a store.
-Can be next day if you deliver to a store before 2 pm the previous business day!
+- Delivery wait time: up to 2 business days if you’re getting a delivery to your house/a private address.
+If you’re in NYC, they still have a store and you can swap out any time there.

 - Pause/Skip?/Cancel: At any time through the app